hrzsea/AMSS-Topology-Seminar/index.md

 -------------------------------------------------------------------------------------------

-### <font color=Peru size=3> 沈文（首都师范大学） </font>
+### <font color=Peru size=3> 陈伟彦（清华大学） </font>

 ### <font color=LightCoral size=3>Time: 14：30-16：30, Sep.
-20, 2023 </font>
+27, 2023 </font>

 Place: N802

-Title: Topological classification of Bazaikin spaces
+Title: Topological complexity of enumerative problems

-Abstract: Manifolds with positive sectional curvature have been a central object dates back to the beginning of Riemannian geometry.
-Up to homeomorphism, there are only finitely many examples of simply connected positively curved manifolds in all dimensions except in dimension 7 and 13, namely, Aloff-Wallach spaces and Eschenburg spaces in dimension 7, and the Bazaikin spaces in dimension 13.
-The topological classification modelled on the 7-dimensional examples has been carried out by Kreck-Stolz which leads to a complete solution for the Aloff-Wallach spaces.
-The main goal of this talk is the topological classification of 13-dimensional manifolds modelled on the Bazaikin spaces.
+Abstract: How complex is the solution of a polynomial equation?
+One way to measure such complexity is provided by topological complexity in the sense of Smale, who proved that any algorithm that finds roots of a polynomial must be sufficiently complicated.
+However, finding roots of a polynomial is just one basic example of enumerative problems in algebraic geometry.
+In this talk, we will consider the problem of finding flex points on smooth cubic plane curves.
+We prove a lower bound for the topological complexity of this problem, and show that our bound is close to be best possible.
+This talk is based on joint work with Zheyan Wan.

 -------------------------------------------------------------------------------------------